ikosmidis/brglm2/README.md

 `r round(coef(summary(modML))["NV", "Estimate"], 3)` for `NV` is merely due to false convergence of the iterative estimation procedure for ML.
-The same is true for the estimated standard error, and, hence the value 0.011 for the *z*-statistic cannot be trusted for inference on the size of the effect for `NV`.
+The same is true for the estimated standard error, and, hence the value 0.014 for the *z*-statistic cannot be trusted for inference on the size of the effect for `NV`.

-Many of the estimation methods implemented in **brglm2** not only return estimates with improved frequentist properties (e.g. asymptotically smaller mean and median bias than what ML typically delivers), but also return finite estimates and estimated standard errors in binomial (e.g. logit, probit, and complementary log-log regression) and multinomial regression models (e.g. baseline category logistic regression for nominal responses and adjacent category logit models for ordinal responses).
+Many of the estimation methods implemented in **brglm2** not only return estimates with improved frequentist properties (e.g. asymptotically smaller mean and median bias than what ML typically delivers), but also return finite estimates and estimated standard errors in binomial (e.g. logistic, probit, and complementary log-log regression) and multinomial regression models (e.g. baseline category logit models for nominal responses, and adjacent category logit models for ordinal responses).
 For example, the code chunk below refits the model on the endometrial cancer study data using mean bias reduction.

     summary(update(modML, method = "brglm_fit"))
     #>
     #> Call:
-    #> glm(formula = HG ~ NV + PI + EH, family = binomial(), data = endometrial,
+    #> glm(formula = HG ~ NV + PI + EH, family = binomial("probit"),
-    #>     method = "brglm_fit")
+    #>     data = endometrial, method = "brglm_fit")
     #>
     #> Deviance Residuals:
     #>     Min       1Q   Median       3Q      Max
-    #> -1.4740  -0.6706  -0.3411   0.3252   2.6123
+    #> -1.4436  -0.7016  -0.3783   0.3146   2.6218
     #>
     #> Coefficients:
     #>             Estimate Std.
 Error z value Pr(>|z|)
-    #> (Intercept)  3.77456    1.48869   2.535 0.011229 *
+    #> (Intercept)  1.91460    0.78877   2.427 0.015210 *
-    #> NV           2.92927    1.55076   1.889 0.058902 .
+    #> NV           1.65892    0.74730   2.220 0.026427 *
-    #> PI          -0.03475    0.03958  -0.878 0.379914
+    #> PI          -0.01520    0.02089  -0.728 0.466793
-    #> EH          -2.60416    0.77602  -3.356 0.000791 ***
+    #> EH          -1.37988    0.40329  -3.422 0.000623 ***
     #> ---
     #> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
     #>
     #> (Dispersion parameter for binomial family taken to be 1)
     #>
     #>     Null deviance: 104.903  on 78  degrees of freedom
-    #> Residual deviance:  56.575  on 75  degrees of freedom
+    #> Residual deviance:  57.587  on 75  degrees of freedom
-    #> AIC: 64.575
+    #> AIC: 65.587
     #>
-    #> Number of Fisher Scoring iterations: 6
+    #> Number of Fisher Scoring iterations: 4

-A quick comparison of the output from mean bias reduction to that from ML reveals a dramatic change in the *z*-statistic for `NV`.
-The evidence against the null of “NV” not contributing to the model in the presence of the other covariates is now much stronger.
+A quick comparison of the output from mean bias reduction to that from ML reveals a dramatic change in the *z*-statistic for `NV`, now that estimates and estimated standard errors are finite.
+In particular, the evidence against the null of “NV” not contributing to the model in the presence of the other covariates being now stronger.

 See `?brglmFit` and `vignettes(package = "brglm2")` for more examples
 and the other estimation methods for generalized linear models,